UConn tops Stanford 63-58, advances to NCAA title game

 HEALING HUSKY

-UConn post Dorka Juhasz flew in to join her team two days after she had surgery on her fractured left wrist.
-She suffered the injury in the Huskies’ double-OT win over N.C.
+UConn post Dorka Juhasz flew in to join her team two days after she had surgery on her left wrist that she had fractured in the Huskies’ double-OT win over N.C.
 State in the regional final Monday.
 Juhasz sat on the bench in sweats, her arm in a sling.